Needing to withdraw your KiwiSaver savings early?

 Travel to visit a sick relative

-Unless you are in the first two months of being a KiwiSaver member, you can apply for an early withdrawal directly from your scheme provider.
-If you’re within the first 2 months of being in KiwiSaver, you would need to apply to the Inland Revenue Department.
+If you have been a KiwiSaver member for more than two months, you can apply for an early withdrawal directly from your scheme provider.
+However, if you’re within the first 2 months of being in KiwiSaver, you would need to apply to the Inland Revenue Department.
 When applying, you will need to provide evidence you are suffering significant financial hardship.
 This may include bank statements from the previous three months, proof of wages or salary, and statements showing your bills outstanding.

 If your application to withdraw funds is accepted, you will only be able to withdraw your and your employer’s contributions.
 You won’t be able to withdraw any government contributions.